MohiniMohiniMohini/CMake/4/ReadMe.txt

-A library is built from source and include files.
+A shared library is built from source and include files.
-This library is linked to an executable created from a single CPP file.
+This shared library is linked to an executable created from a single CPP file.

-The library is always generated before being linked to the executable making it easy to change.
+The shared library is always generated before being linked to the executable making it easy to change.

 Steps:
 1. mkdir build